 The limitations in capacity is of a high nature and roles with specific primary and secondary roles/functions is set out to guide the sections within the municipality to work collectively for all to participate and plan for before / during and after disasters within the area.
-As defined in the prescriptions of the Act, the Municipal Manager is the Head of Disaster Management with the delegation of assistance through to the Director of Corporate Services.
+As defined in the prescriptions of the Act, the Municipal Manager is the Head of Disaster Management with the delegation of assistance through to the Senior Manager: Community Services.

-A review and update of the disaster risk assessment of the Eden District Municipality (EDM) was completed by Disaster Risk Management (Pty) Ltd (DMS).
-The next review will take place during the 2018/19 financial year.
+A review and update of the disaster risk assessment of the Garden Route District Municipality (EDM) was completed.
+The next review will take place during the 2019/20 financial year.

-This risk assessment, a scientific tool, indicates the total risk for the Eden District.
+This risk assessment, a scientific tool, indicates the total risk for the Garden Route District.
 The table below lists the priority hazards identified during the 2005 DRA and new hazards identified during the 2013 DRA.

-2013 Risk
+2013 Risk Assessment

 Priority Hazards Identified New Hazards Identified

 Drought Seismic hazards

 HZMAT: Road, Rail Petro-Chemical Fire Hazards

 Fire Alien Plant Invasion

 Floods Predator Animals

 Slope Failures Structural Integrity Old Gouritz Bridge

 Road Accidents Storm Surges

 Animal diseases Coastal Erosion (Sea Level Rise)

 Dam Shedding Service Disruptions

 Human diseases Social Disruptions

-The municipality has a Disaster Management Plan and the establishment of a Disaster Management Centre has also been identified in terms of the municipality's Disaster Management planning however the municipality does not have a functional disaster management ICT, GIS and early warning system.
+The municipality has a Disaster Management Plan and recently a Disaster Management Centre has been established in terms of the municipality's Disaster Management planning however the municipality does not have a functional disaster management ICT, GIS and early warning system.
 The municipality is currently making use of the Disaster Management DS Tool of the Western Cape Disaster Management Centre to assist the municipality in making informed decisions relating to Disaster Management.

-Currently the entire municipal area face the nightmare of drought due to low rainfall.
-As throughout this IDP is identified that water storage capacity is the main problem and has therefor prioritized the water and sanitation needs as a high and urgent matter to be attend to.
+Currently the entire municipal area is facing the nightmare of the severe drought.
+Throughout this IDP the storage capacity of water has been indicated as critical.
+Therefor building a new dam must be prioritized and the water and sanitation needs must be regarded as high priorities and urgent.